Shreya7402/Snitch-Fashion-Sales./README.md

 These KPIs give a quick snapshot of overall business performance and profit variability.

+## Tech Stack

+- The dashboard was built using the following tools and technologies:

+- Power BI Desktop – Main data visualization platform used to design and develop the report.

+- Power Query – Used for data cleaning, transformation, and preprocessing (ETL).

+- DAX (Data Analysis Expressions) – Used to create calculated measures, calculated columns, KPIs, and dynamic logic.

+- Data Modeling – Established relationships between tables to enable filtering, aggregation, and cross-analysis.

 ## Dataset Used
 - <a href="https://github.com/Shreya7402/Snitch-Fashion dashboard/blob/main/Snitch-Fashion-Sales-Uncleaned.csv">Dataset</a>